MicrosoftDocs/power-platform/power-platform/guidance/adoption/wiki-community.md

 ### Deploy the Power Platform hub

-The Power Platform hub is a SharePoint Online template that is installed to an existing Site Collection by running two PowerShell scripts.
+The Power Platform hub is a SharePoint Online template that is installed by running two PowerShell scripts.
 The steps in this section take you through the process of preparing, and running the PowerShell scripts.

 > [!NOTE]